 I hear from clients every day, and many of them ask me, “Hey, Justin.
 Should my investment strategies change if…..”
 And the “if” at the end of their question could be “if I’m retiring soon.”
 It may be “if I’m spending a fortune on my kids’ college education.”
 Or more importantly in my line of business, I hear, “if I’m selling my business soon.”
 Well, that all depends on you, friend.
 It all depends…

 Financial advisors are a dime a dozen these days.
 That’s why it is so important to hire someone you can trust.
-Financial plans can be simple or complicated; working with the right person ensures you will know what you are doing and why.
-While there may be more than one way to do something, there is likely a right way to do it for you.
-Look for a planner that is willing to find it for you.
+Financial plans can be simple or complicated; working with the right person can ensure you will know what you are doing and why.
+While there may be more than one way to do something, there is likely a right way to do it that is specific to you.